 Elevate Damage-Prone Components.
-Elevation of critical electronic appliances, such as furnace or air conditioning units, should be done for components that are in the wet-floodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.
+Critical items such as furnace or air conditioning units.
+This should be done for components that are in the wet-floodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.

 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Although this is not a major problem for Little Joe Creek itself, debris can block bar ditches and storm sewer inlets and must be kept free of debris.
+Although this is not a major problem for Little Joe Creek itself, debris can block bar ditches and storm sewer inlets.
 Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
 Do not attempt to clear debris during a flood event.

 Correct Sanitary Sewer Backup Problems.

-Sewer backup can be a problem in low-lying, flood-prone areas like RLA #39.
-The installation of backflow prevention valves on your sewer lines is recommended.
+Sanitary sewer backup can be a problem in low-lying, flood-prone areas like RLA #63.
+The installation of backflow prevention valves on your sanitary sewer lines is recommended.

-Purchase and Maintain Flood Insurance.
+Purchase and Maintain Flood

-Flood Insurance is available for all properties in Tulsa, and is especially recommended for properties in flood-prone areas.
-Flood insurance for your structure and contents is recommended, whether or not you are in a floodway or SFHA.
+Insurance.
+Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
 A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.